UAW and Stellantis reach tentative contract deal as union adds strike at Tennessee GM factory

 Like the Ford contract, the Stellantis deal would run through April 30, 2028.

-Under the deal, the union said it saved jobs at an assembly plant in Belvidere, Illinois, that was slated to close, as well at an engine plant in Trenton, Michigan, and a machining factory in Toledo, Ohio.
+Under the deal, the union said it saved jobs in Belvidere as well at an engine plant in Trenton, Michigan, and a machining factory in Toledo, Ohio.

 “We’ve done the impossible.
 We have moved mountains.
 We have reopened an assembly plant that was closed,” Fain said.